This post may contain affiliate links. Please read our disclosure policy.

 Jalapeno Cornbread is sweet and spicy!
-This moist and delicious homemade Jalapeno Cheddar Cornbread recipe is easy to make.
+This moist and delicious homemade Cheddar Cornbread recipe is easy to make too.

-How to make jalapeno cornbread in a cast iron skillet:
+How to make it in a cast iron skillet:

 The butter will instantly melt and bubble.
 Spread it around to cover all the surfaces and then immediately pour in the cornbread batter.